study-groups/ds-projects/README.md

 - [Digit Recognizer](https://github.com/ISSablin/Digit_Recognizer.git) by Slava Sablin.
 A pretty straightforward approach to test some basic models and their combinations on a classic machine learning problem.
 The goal is to correctly identify digits from a MNIST ("Modified National Institute of Standards and Technology") dataset of tens of thousands of handwritten images.

+- [Heart Disease Prediction](https://github.com/valfehr/Heart-Disease-Prediction) by Valentin Fehr.
+A look into the UCI heart disease datset.
+Predicting heart disease using supervised learning with a focus on feature selection using SHAP and real life cost of acquiring said features.

 ## Unsupervised learning report

 - [Math lectures Part 1](https://github.com/ExtraLime/math-lectures) Combine NLP with supervised and unsupervised learning to classify math lectures.
 By William Morgan.